Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

 Configure BasicSwap
 -------------------

-Now that your BasicSwap instance has been created, you need to configure it to your liking.
+After the installation, configure BasicSwap according to your requirements.

 .. tabs::